 In June 2015, we raised additional gross proceeds of approximately \$42,500 through the issuance of \$32,500 of 2.25% senior secured convertible debentures due June 2020, \$10,000 of Senior secured notes and warrants to purchase common stock.
 The debentures are convertible at any time into an aggregate of approximately 43.3 million shares of our common stock at a price of \$0.75 per share.
 Our obligations under the debentures are secured by a subordinated first priority lien on all of our assets.
-During 2015, \$222 of debentures were converted into common stock.
+During 2016 and 2015, \$265 and \$222 of debentures were converted into common stock, respectively.

-On December 30, 2015, the Company entered into a \$12,000 credit facility pursuant to a Credit and Security Agreement (the "Agreement") and related financing documents with MidCap Financial Trust ("MidCap") and the lenders listed therein.
+On December 30, 2015, we entered into a \$12,000 credit facility pursuant to a Credit and Security Agreement (the "Agreement") and related financing documents with MidCap Financial Trust ("MidCap") and the lenders listed therein.
 Under the Agreement, the credit facility may be drawn down in two tranches, the first of which was drawn for \$10,500 on December 30, 2015.
 The proceeds of this first tranche were used to repay \$10,000 principal amount of short-term senior secured promissory notes, plus associated interest, loan fees and expenses.
 The second tranche was drawn for \$1,500 on January 29, 2016.
-The Company's obligations under the credit facility are secured by a first priority lien on all of the Company's assets.
-Other financing documents included subordination agreements and other amendments with the Company's existing debenture holders from its 2014 and 2015 financings.
+Our obligations under the credit facility are secured by a first priority lien on all of our assets.
+Other financing documents included subordination agreements and other amendments with our existing debenture holders from its 2014 and 2015 financings.

-We have experienced recurring losses and negative cash flow from operations since inception.
-We have been dependent on raising capital from the sale of securities in order to continue to operate and to meet our obligations in the ordinary course of business.
-The XTRAC and VTRAC businesses, which were acquired on June 22, 2015, have had positive cash flows from operations prior to the acquisition.
-We believe that our cash as of December 31, 2015 combined with the anticipated revenues from the sale of our products will be sufficient to satisfy our working capital needs, capital asset purchases, outstanding commitments and other liquidity requirements associated with our existing operations through the first quarter of 2017.
+Until 2016, we had experienced recurring losses and negative cash flow from operations since inception.
+Historically, we have been dependent on raising capital from the sale of securities in order to continue to operate and to meet our obligations in the ordinary course of business.
+We believe that our cash as of December 31, 2016 combined with the anticipated revenues from the sale of our products will be sufficient to satisfy our working capital needs, capital asset purchases, outstanding commitments and other liquidity requirements associated with our existing operating through the next twelve months following the filing of this Form 10-K.